zshamrock/blog/content/md/posts/2019-11-14-building-snap.md

 udev:                 device-cgroup-v1 tagging
 ```

 And here the full confinement support is enabled (`support-level: full`), and all 3 `confinement-options: classic devmode strict` are enabled.
-So if install the above snap on this instance, it will fail, as expected.
+So if you install the above snap on this instance, it will fail, as expected.

 ### Manually connect the plug